 2. Contractionary Monetary Policy: The Contractionary Monetary policy is applied when the inflation is a problem and economy needs to be slow down by curtailing the supply of money.
 The inflation is characterized by increased money supply and increased consumer spending.
-Thus, the Contractionary policy is adopted with an aim to decrease the money supply and the spendings in the economy.
+Thus, the economy.
 This is primarily done by increasing the interest rates so that the borrowing becomes expensive.